Aging in Place Older Adults Remaining in Their Own Home

 The most important part of aging in place is getting organized and putting all the legal and medical paperwork in order.

 This is probably the most difficult task for many individuals to face, but it is the most important.
+Planning for transportation to doctor's appointments is crucial, and family members can assist by accompanying seniors and facilitating access to virtual healthcare options.
 Taking the time to address and give consideration to the serious topics of several of these documents will allow you to have a say and control over your care should you become unable to make those wishes known.

 Getting organized and putting the paper work in order will not only save you undue stress in the future, it will allow you and your family to make educated and informed decisions regarding your care when the time comes.